segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

   import { AnalyticsBrowser } from '@segment/analytics-next'
   import GoogleAnalyticsIntegration from '@segment/analytics.js-integration-google-analytics'

-  // the following rig assumes configuration for Google Analytics will be available in the fetched settings const analytics = AnalyticsBrowser.load({
+  // The following example assumes configuration for Google Analytics will be available in the fetched settings const analytics = AnalyticsBrowser.load({
     writeKey: '<WRITE_KEY>',
     classicIntegrations: [ GoogleAnalyticsIntegration ]